The validity period of online orders: 3 months from the purchase date.

 - Avoiding contact with sick individuals;

-- Nutrition that boosts immunity, rich in vitamins and minerals, especially vitamins C and D, zinc;
+- An immune-boosting diet rich in vitamins and minerals, especially vitamins C and D, and zinc;

 - Maintaining physical activity and getting enough sleep;

-- Avoid large gatherings during flu season, especially in enclosed spaces.
+- Avoiding large gatherings during the influenza season, especially in enclosed spaces.

-These protective measures help reduce the risk of flu infection and contribute to improving public health.
+These protective measures help reduce the risk of influenza infection and contribute to the improvement of public health.